 As the designated Metropolitan Planning Organization (MPO) for the Kansas City region, the Mid-America Regional Council (MARC) is responsible under Section 134 of Title 23, United States Code, for carrying out a continuing and comprehensive transportation planning process in cooperation with the States of Kansas and Missouri and the region's public transportation operators.
-The Fixing America's Surface Transportation Act (FAST Act) is the most recent law establishing federal transportation policy and funding authorizations.
+The Infrastructure Investment and Jobs Act (IIJA) is the most recent law establishing federal transportation policy and funding authorizations.
 Federal regulations implementing transportation policy (23 CFR §450.308) require that:

-"(b) Metropolitan transportation planning activities performed with funds provided under title 23 U.S.C. and title 49 U.S.C.
-Chapter 53 shall be documented in a unified planning work program (UPWP)...

-(c) ...each MPO, in cooperation with the State(s) and public transportation operator(s) shall develop a UPWP that includes a discussion of the planning priorities facing the MPA [metropolitan planning area].
-The UPWP shall identify work proposed for the next one- or two-year period by major activity and task (including activities)

-shall identify work proposed for the next one- or two-year period by major activity and task (including activities that address the planning factors in §450.306(a)), in sufficient detail to indicate who (e.g., MPO, State, public transportation operator, local government, or consultant) will perform the work, the schedule for completing the work, the resulting products, the proposed funding by activity/task, and a summary of the total amounts and sources of Federal and matching funds."
+- "(b) Metropolitan transportation planning activities performed with funds provided under title 23 U.S.C. and title 49 U.S.C.
+Chapter 53 shall be documented in a unified planning work program (UPWP)... - (c) ...each MPO, in cooperation with the State(s) and public transportation operator(s) shall develop a UPWP that includes a discussion of the planning priorities facing the MPA [metropolitan planning area].
+The UPWP shall identify work proposed for the next one- or two-year period by major activity and task (including activities that address the planning factors in §450.306(a)), in sufficient detail to indicate who (e.g., MPO, State, public transportation operator, local government, or consultant) will perform the work, the schedule for completing the work, the resulting products, the proposed funding by activity/task, and a summary of the total amounts and sources of Federal and matching funds."

-As its name suggests, the UPWP promotes a unified regional approach to transportation planning to achieve regional goals and objectives.
-The UPWP performs three distinct functions: (1) it describes the transportation planning activities MARC and other agencies propose to undertake during 2022 to address regional issues and priorities; (2) it serves to document the proposed expenditures of federal, state, and local funds in support of applications for various planning grants; and (3) it provides a management tool for MARC and the funding agencies in scheduling major transportation planning activities, milestones, and products.
+As its name suggests, the UPWP promotes a unified regional approach to transportation planning in order to achieve regional goals and objectives.
+The UPWP performs three distinct functions: (1) it describes the transportation planning activities MARC and other agencies propose to undertake during 2023 to address regional issues and priorities; (2) it serves to document the proposed expenditures of federal, state, and local funds in support of applications for various planning grants; and (3) it provides a management tool for MARC and the funding agencies in scheduling major transportation planning activities, milestones and products.
 As an example, under the Kansas City region's current air quality status, MARC updates the Metropolitan Transportation Plan on a five-year cycle.
 The first two years of the cycle focus on follow-up activities identified in the previous plan, updating databases on travel behavior, and enhancing technical tools to set the stage for the next update.
 The third year of the cycle focuses on the development of a policy framework and policy direction for the plan and preparation of demographic and revenue forecasts for the plan period.
 The fourth and fifth years focus on development of the plan components, including modal elements, project listings, financial capacity analyses, environmental justice analyses, and air quality analyses, and concludes with final public review and agency adoption of the updated plan.
 Some elements of public outreach and engagement and performance monitoring will be part of each year's activities.